 Point of view: In literature, the perspective from which a story is told.
-There are two general divisions of point of view, and many subdivisions within those.
-(1) the first person narrator tells the story with the first person pronoun, "I," and is a character in the story.
+There are two general divisions of point of view, and many subdivisions within those: (1) The first person narrator tells the story with the first person pronoun, "I," and is a character in the story.
 This narrator can be the protagonist, a participant (character in a secondary role), or an observer (a character who merely watches the action).
-2) the third person narrator relates the events with the third person pronouns, "he," "she," and "it."
+2) The third person narrator relates the events with the third person pronouns, "he," "she," and "it."
 There are two main subdivisions to be aware of: omniscient and limited omniscient.
-In the "third person omniscient" point of view, the narrator, with godlike knowledge., present the thoughts and actions of any or all characters.
+In the "third-person omniscient" point of view, the narrator, with godlike knowledge, presents the thoughts and actions of any or all characters.
 This all-knowing narrator can reveal what each character feels and thinks at any given moment.
-The "third person limited omniscient" point of view, as its name implies, presents the feelings and thoughts of only one character, presenting only the actions of all remaining characters.
-This definition applies in question in the multiple-choice section.
+The "third-person limited omniscient" point of view, as its name implies, presents the feelings and thoughts of only one character, and gives only the actions of all remaining characters.
+This definition applies in questions in the multiple-choice section.
 However, on the essay portion of the exam, the "point of view," carries an additional meaning.
-When you are asked to analyze the author's point of view, the appropriate point for you to address is the author's attitude.
+When you are asked to analyze the author's point of view, you should address the author's attitude.

 Predicate adjective: One type of subject complement is an adjective, group of adjectives, or adjective clause that follows a linking verb.
-It is an the predicate of the sentence, and modifies, or describes the subject.
+It is in the predicate of the sentence and modifies, or describes the subject.
+"The soup is salty" contains a predicate adjective, in contrast to "the salty soup..."

-Predicate nominative: A second type of subject complement - a noun, group of nouns, or noun clause that names the subject.
+Predicate nominative: A second type of subject complement-a noun, group of nouns, or noun clause that re-names the subject.
 It, like the predicate adjective, follows a linking verb and is located in the predicate of the sentence.
+Predicate nominatives take the nominative case pronoun.
+"This is she," said Raya, picking up the phone.

 Prose: One of the major divisions of genre, prose refers to fiction and non-fiction, including all its forms.
-In prose the printer determines the length of the line; in poetry, the poet determines the length of the line
+In prose the printer determines the length of the line; in verse, the poet determines the length of the line.